👋🏽 Profile

-Ph.D.-trained scientist in the biology of aging, specializing in autophagy, neuroendocrine signaling, and organismal stress resilience.
-Dissertation work uncovered how neuropeptide signaling and autophagy interact across tissues to regulate stress resilience and lifespan in C. elegans.
-Now pursuing longevity biotech roles where this mechanistic depth can drive translational programs aimed at extending human healthspan.
+Ph.D. in the biology of aging studying how neuropeptide signaling and autophagy regulate stress resilience and lifespan in C. elegans.
+Seeking biotech roles where this mechanistic depth, paired with strong experimental and computational skills, can drive translational research.

 Buck Institute for Research on Aging & USC, Garrison Lab